Long Legs, Long Fingers

 Long Legs, Long Fingers (Lange Beine – lange Finger) is a 1966 West German comedy crime film directed by Alfred Vohrer and starring Senta Berger, Joachim Fuchsberger and Martin Held.

-The film's sets were designed by Isabella and Werner Schlichting.
 It was shot at the Spandau Studios in Berlin and on location at Charlottenburg Palace and Caesarea in Israel.
+The film's sets were designed by the art directors Isabella and Werner Schlichting.

+Synopsis

+Baron Holberg takes pride in his family's long history as cat burglars as pickpockets and his daughter Doris is continuing in the tradition.
+However she meets the English lawyer Robert Hammond.
+Her father attempts to keep them apart, but she heads to London, to work as a model.